-We employ a database setup using the PostgreSQL v.8.4.32 relational database management (RDBM) system.
+We employ a database setup using the Post-greSQL v.8.4.31 relational database management (RDBM) system.
 The segment pairs from a given TM are stored in this database and assigned unique IDs for further reference.
-When a new sentence is supplied for translation, the database is searched for (near) matches, using an FMS based on character-based Levenshtein edit distance (Levenshtein, 1965).
-To speedup the computation, we use a recursive wrapper around the PostgreSQLinternal implementation of the levenstein() function, taken from the TinyTM project.3
+When a new sentence is supplied for translation, the database is searched for (near) matches, using an FMS based on normalised character-level Levenshtein edit distance (Levenshtein, 1965).

-In this way, for each input sentence, from the database we obtain the matching segment with the highest FMS, its translation and the score itself.
+Thus for each input sentence, from the database we obtain the matching segment with the highest FMS, its translation and the score itself.

-2.2.
+2.3.
 Sub-Tree Alignment Backend